ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa-mz.md

 - The subnets and the virtual IP addresses for the *ASCS* and *ERS* instances must not exist in the {{site.data.keyword.powerSys_notm}} workspaces.
    They are configured as cluster resources.
    However, you must add the virtual IP addresses and virtual hostnames for the *ASCS* and *ERS* instances to the Domain Name Service (DNS) and to the `/etc/hosts` file on all cluster nodes.

-- Ensure that all SAP installation media is available.

 ## Preparing nodes to install ASCS and ERS instances
 {: #ha-rhel-ensa-mz-prepare-nodes}